frederic-perez/AmE-dictionary/data/dictionary.md

 __articulate<sup>3</sup>__ _vi_ :nine: __1__ To pronounce clearly each of a succession of speech sounds, syllables, or words. __2__ To articulate a speech sound. __3__ To form a joint.
 __articulated__ _adj_ :two::hammer: _(of a vehicle)_ Built in sections that are hinged or otherwise connected so as to allow flexibility of movement.
 __artifact__ _n_ :four::hammer: (artifacts)
-__artifice__ _n_ A deceptive maneuver, especially to avoid capture. _Syn_ ruse _What could the bewildered scouts do, masters as they were of every war-like artifice save this one, but trot helplessly after him, exposing themselves fatally to view._
+__artifice__ _n_ :two: /AHR-tuh-fus/ _Artifice_ refers to dishonest or insincere behavior or speech that is meant to deceive someone.
+It can also be used to mean “clever or artful skill.”
+A deceptive maneuver, especially to avoid capture. _Syn_ ruse _What could the bewildered scouts do, masters as they were of every war-like artifice save this one, but trot helplessly after him, exposing themselves fatally to view._
 __artificer__ _n_ A skilled worker who practices some trade or handicraft. _Syn_ artisan, journeyman, craftsman _There are native tanners, shoemakers, weavers, blacksmiths, stonecutters, and other artificers attached to each establishment._
 __artillery__ _n_
 __artiodactyl__ _n_